-The Nebraska 4-H communication programs offer life-changing opportunities for youth.
-4-H members practice life skills, such as planning/organizing, self-discipline, goal setting, resiliency, and self-motivation.
-The focus of the Nebraska 4-H communication programs is the total development of the young person.
+The Nebraska 4-H communications and expressive arts programs offer life-changing opportunities for youth.
+4-H members practice life skills, such as planning/organizing, self-discipline, critical thinking, goal setting, resilience, problem-solving, and self-motivation.
+The focus of the Nebraska 4-H communications and expressive arts programs is the total development of the young person.
 The contests and related activities are utilized as a vehicle for human growth and development.
 The programs aim to develop confident, competent, caring individuals who have good character and are connected to their communities.

-To learn more about 4-H communications contests, events, and activities in your community, contact your local Extension office.
+To learn more about 4-H communications and expressive contests, events, and activities in your community, contact your local Extension office.

 4-H COMMUNICATION & EXPRESSIVE ARTS OPPORTUNITIES

-County 4-H programs offer a variety of county contests, including public speaking and presentation contests.
+County 4-H programs offer a variety of county contests, including public speaking, performing arts, and presentation contests.
 Any 4-H members may participate in county contests.
 Please contact your local Extension office for more information about contests available in your area.

 Through the 4-H Public Speaking Contests, youth have opportunities to write speeches or public service announcements (PSA's) and deliver them to audiences.
 In order to participate at a District Public Speaking Contest, youth must have been selected to advance from their county contest.
 The State Public Speaking Contest is held in Lincoln, Nebraska immediately following PASE/Life Challenge.

 The 4-H FilmFest is the display of digital videos that show the recording, reproducing, and broadcasting of moving visual images.
 At the Nebraska State Fair, as part of the Digital Video - 4-H FilmFest contest, youth provide a 1-minute oral introduction of their video followed by the showing of their digital video.
 Digital videos may be created by one individual or by a team of two.